IBM/ims-explorer-about/README.md

 Welcome to the IMS Explorer Github repository.
 This repository provides you information for the new IMS Explorer for VS Code offering.
 You can find announcements of the latest updates as well as to provide feedback, submit questions, polls, request for enhancements and files issues.

 # IBM IMS® Explorer for VS Code

 **IMS Explorer for VS Code provides modern development practices and simplifies complex IMS development tasks using Visual Studio Code.**

 Designed for application developers, database administrators, and system programmers, IMS Explorer for VS Code provides built-in features to access IMS inside Visual Studio Code IDE.
 By combining multiple activities into one environment, IMS Explorer for VS Code promotes modern development practices and simplifies complex IMS development tasks.
-IMS Explorer for VS Code 1.0.0 supports the following actions:
+IMS Explorer for VS Code 1.1.0 supports the following actions:

 - Create and edit projects, driver definitions, and database connections.
 - Connect to IMS Catalog and browse IMS databases.
 - View PSB, DBD, DDL sources, segments and fields of your database.
+- Visualize DBDs and PSBs for IMS database connections and IMS projects.
 - Access IMS data with SQL queries.

 See [Capabilities](#capabilities) below for more details.

 View [full documentation](http://ibm.biz/ims-explorer-vscode-doc) and additional information in the [IMS Explorer Github repository](https://github.com/IBM/ims-explorer-about).
 Engage in the [community forum](https://github.com/IBM/ims-explorer-about/discussions) for announcements of latest updates, provide feedback, submit questions, polls or request for ideas.

 ## Table of contents